TheArkive/ahk-pi/README.md

 # AHK Portable Installer

 This is a portable install manager.
 This script is meant to be run compiled, and is only meant to work with the `.zip` archives.
 It is written for AHKv2 (hence the need to compile).
-Trying to run this as a script will likely eventually break.
+If you run this as a script, switch to AHK v1, close, and try to reopen the script, it will not work.
 For best results, please comipile, or use the included precompiled EXE.

 ## Basic Setup